luffy2106/NLP_and_textmining/Word_embedding/README.md

 - Skip-gram model : basically the inverse of the CBOW model.
 We can use the target word to predict the context and in the process, we produce the representations (see the example in the reference).
 More detailed :
 * http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/
+Generally, the skip-gram method can have a better performance compared with CBOW method, for it can capture two semantics for a single word.
+For instance, it will have two vector representations for Apple, one for the company and another for the fruit.
+For more details about the word2vec algorithm, please check here.

 Application of word embedding:
 - Sentiment Analysis